PresentKim/git-resource/README.md

 - **Image ZIP Download**
   Download all currently displayed images as a ZIP file in bulk.

+- **Image Viewer**
+  Click any image to view it in full-screen.
+Navigate with arrow keys or mouse wheel, and download individual images.

+- **Minecraft Animation Support**
+  Supports `.mcmeta` sprite sheet animations from Minecraft resource packs with canvas-based rendering.

 - **Custom Virtual Scrolling**
   Optimized rendering performance for thousands of images using a custom virtual scrolling system with IntersectionObserver.